| or Call: 250-744-4357

 Colon Cancer Awareness and Prevention

 Early and often screening for colorectal cancers is key to successful treatment.
 Preventative health screenings are key to staying healthy.
-Screening can detect colon cancer 2-3 YEARS before you experience symptoms?
+Screening can detect colon cancer 2-3 YEARS before you experience symptoms.
 Colon cancer develops with few, if any, symptoms at first.
 If symptoms are present, they may include: What's your poo telling you with QR Code

 • Blood in or on the stool